ngaox/ngaox/README.md

 ## 🤝 Contributing

-Contributions are always welcome ✨!
-Check out the [contributing guideline](https://) for ways to get started as well as our code of conduct.
+Contributions are always welcome in this project ✨!

+Check out our [contributing guideline](https://github.com/ngaox/.github/blob/main/CONTRIBUTING.md) for ways to get started making your touch into Ngaox.

 ---